Pastor: Very Rev. Michael T. Wimsatt

 (An asterisk by staff’s name indicates that he or she is a volunteer and cannot be routinely reached at the parish office.
 For questions about this area of ministry, please contact the parish office.)

-Pastoral Associate for Parish Life and Faith Formation: George Kaissieh
+Pastoral Associate and Director of Faith Formation: George Kaissieh

 Youth Minister: Joan Huber*